hendrikbgr/YandexMail-Account-Creator/README.md

 * Add random username and password. ✅
 * Print account details to in console ✅
+* Add more information to console when running ✅
+* Add ProxyScrape for Porxy Support ✅
 * Use 10 Minute Mail Api for verification and recovery email
 * Create requirements.txt file for easy installation
-* Add more information to console when running